humdingerb/EmailViews/README.md

 # EmailViews

-A fast, lightweight email client for [Haiku](https://www.haiku-os.org) that uses live queries to organize and explore your emails effortlessly.
+A native fast, lightweight email client for [Haiku](https://www.haiku-os.org) that uses live queries to organize and explore your emails effortlessly.

 EmailViews works with Haiku's built-in `mail_daemon` and mail kit — it reads emails already stored on disk as file attributes, so there is nothing to import or sync.
 Just point it at your mail and go.